auraphp/Aura.Router/README.md

     <?php
     // get the incoming request URI path
     $path = parse_url($_SERVER['REQUEST_URI'], PHP_URL_PATH);

     // get the route based on the path and server
     $route = $map->match($path, $_SERVER);

 The `match()` method does not parse the URI or use `$_SERVER` internally.
-This is becuase different systems may have different ways of representing that information; e.g., through a URI object or a context object.
+This is because different systems may have different ways of representing that information; e.g., through a URI object or a context object.
 As long as you can pass the string path and a server array, you can use Aura Router in your application foundation or framework.

 The returned `$route` object will contain, among other things, a `$values` array with values for each of the parameters identified by the route path.
 For example, matching a route with the path `/{:controller}/{:action}/{:id}` will populate the `$route->values` array with `controller`, `action`, and `id` keys.